DanielTrosten/DTKC/README.md

 # DTKC
-Impplementation of the DTKC-model from ["Deep Image Clustering with Tensor Kernels and Unsupervised Companion Objectives"](https://arxiv.org/abs/2001.07026)
+Implementation of the DTKC-model from ["Deep Image Clustering with Tensor Kernels and Unsupervised Companion Objectives"](https://arxiv.org/abs/2001.07026)

 ## Dependencies
 ```